 New to spinning?
 Diving headfirst into a half-marathon with little training?
-Sit all week and then jump into all-out exercise on the weekends?
+Sedentary all week long and then jump into all-out exercise on the weekends?
 Then there’s a 14-letter word that needs to be on your radar: rhabdomyolysis.

 Often referred to as “rhabdo,” this serious syndrome can occur by overtraining beyond your body’s current ability.
-And although considered rare and more often associated with “crush” injuries like car accidents and building collapses, reports of kidney-damaging rhabdo after a single spinning class are gaining the attention of medical researchers and the media alike.
+And although considered rare and more often associated with “crush” injuries like car accidents and building collapses, reports exist of kidney-damaging rhabdo after a single spinning class.

 What Is Rhabdomyolysis?

 When it comes to the history of rhabdomyolysis, it surprisingly appears the condition was first described in the Bible’s Book of Numbers in the Old Testament.
 In this instance, the Jews suffered a “plague” while consuming large amounts of quail during the exodus from Egypt.
 The belief is that the quails ingested poisonous hemlock, which triggered rhabdomyolysis in the humans feasting on the game bird.

 But it wasn’t until doctors published literature on “crush syndrome” that we started to really understand the link between muscle damage and acute kidney damage.
 This research was the result of understanding how World War II-era bombing in London crushed victims’ muscles and triggered acute kidney impairment.
 Today, we know rhabdomyolysis is major cause of acute-onset kidney failure.

 What is rhabdo in medical terms?
 It’s a complex condition involving the rapid breakdown of skeletal muscle that causes muscle proteins and other muscle constituents to leak outside of cells and into the bloodstream.
 This damaged muscle and subsequent leakage includes:

 - Myoglobin (The term myoglobinuria refers to myoglobin present in urine.)